dteli19/Purchase-Intelligence-and-Customer-Profiling-Dashboard/README.md

-# 💉 Vaxikart — Camapign Analysis & Customer Segmentation Dashboard
+# 🎯👥 Purchase Intelligence and Customer Profiling Dashboard

 ## 📖 Overview
 Vaxikart is a digital application that allows healthcare professionals (HCPs) to **order vaccines** directly from authorized providers.